duncanmcclean/simple-commerce/docs/upgrade-guide.md

 ### Low Impact: Dropped Statamic 3.1 support

 We've dropped support for Statamic 3.1.
 Now, only 3.2 and above is supported.
+Ideally, you should be using Statamic 3.3 (when it's been fully released).

+### Low Impact: 'Line Items Tax' field added to Orders blueprint

+During the upgrade process, Simple Commerce will automatically add a 'Line Items Tax' field to your Orders blueprint.
+This field is used to let you display tax information (like amount, rate, etc) on a per line item basis via Antlers.

 ### Low Impact: One cart per site